Experts

 This paper offers recommendations for the next president to consider when choosing the director of the White House Office of Science and Technology Policy and establishing priorities for science and technology policy and federal research funding.

 The Civic Scientist Lecture Series features leading scientists and engineers who have had an impact on public policy.
-Past events in the series have been sponsored by the Baker Institute Science and Technology Program with generous support from Benjamin and Winifer Cheng.
-Additional support was provided by Rice University’s George R. Brown School of Engineering and Wiess School of Natural Sciences and grants from the Kavli Foundation and the National Science Foundation (Grant No. 2042854).
+Past events in the series have been sponsored by the Baker Institute Science and Technology Program with generous support from Dr. Virginia Clark and Benjamin and Winifer Cheng.
+Additional support was provided by Rice University’s George R. Brown School of Engineering and Wiess School of Natural Sciences.

 Visit our event library to view a list of all events in the Civic Scientist Lecture Series.